antonioualex/QuoteShip/README.md

 ## API Endpoints

-The cargoplot service features two main endpoints, one for submitting shipment quotes and another for retrieving expected rates.
+The quoteship service features two main endpoints, one for submitting shipment quotes and another for retrieving expected rates.

 ##### Submit a Shipment Quote